 - Civil liberties infringements included arrest without warrant, hearings without benefit of legal counsel, thousands of illegal searches of person or home, seizure of property, and employment restrictions.

 - During World War 2, more than 10,000 Italian Americans living on the West Coast were forced to leave their homes and move inland, away from specific coastal zones.
 More than 50,000 were subjected to curfews.

-- Thousands of Italian-American immigrants were arrested, and hundreds were interned in military camps.
+- Thousands of Americans that were Italian immigrants were arrested, and hundreds were interned in military camps.

-- Approximately 1.5 Million Italian-American men performed exemplary service and tens of thousands sacrificed their lives in defense of the United States.
+- Approximately 1.5 million American men of Italian ancestry performed exemplary service and tens of thousands sacrificed their lives in defense of the United States.

-- The impact of the wartime experience was both psychologically and economically devastating to Italian-American communities in the United States.
+- The impact of the wartime experience was both psychologically and economically devastating to Italian communities in the United States.
 Its effects are still being felt today.

 - Deliberate measures employed by the US Government during World War 2 kept these violations secret from the American public.
 Even by the end of the 20th Century, much of the information remained classified.
 Due to this, the full story remains unknown to the public, and it has never been acknowledged in any official capacity by the United States Government.

 The Department of Justice researchers worked with files that were by then almost 60 years old.
 Their thorough investigation revealed records on 1940s-era medium, such as bond or onion-skin paper, early mimeograph, and index card systems.
 Some records were fully intact, some were missing pages, while others were barely legible.
 While they were able to assemble the reporting above, they found that some records had already been destroyed.
 This is an important point, as the USDOJ points out that the list of Archival materials listed in Appendix M were built partly from these fragmented records.
 This leaves open the strong possibility that other records or still-undiscovered files may reveal additional names of Italians affected by World War 2 executive orders and the resulting policies.